MitchTODO/Crypta/README.md

 # Crypta

-Crypta is a reference app allowing easy integration between smart contracts and iOS apps.
+Crypta is a reference app allowing easy communication between smart contracts and iOS apps.
 For demonstration the app manages a DAO smart contract hosted on the Alfajores Testnet.